Buying Real Estate in Western Australia

 Keep in mind, if the vendor is ready but you can't make the settlement date, you will incur penalty interest to be paid to the seller!

 Hopefully all goes well, and you don't have a problem buying WA property.
+You can also refer to our trusted agents at LJ Hooker Settlements.
 For any further questions, get in touch with your local LJ Hooker real estate agent!